 If you don’t just want to feel like you’re on top of the world, but literally be there, then there is no better spot to wed than the top of Mount Everest.
 The downside is that your ceremony will have to be short – and you’ll need to wear oxygen masks, removing them only to say your vows, but it will certainly be unique.
 In fact, to date, it seems that just one pair have managed to say to actually tie the knot on the 29,035-foot summit – a Nepalese couple that were part of an expedition that scaled the peak with 45 other climbers in 2005.
 If that sounds a little too extreme, than perhaps you might consider at base camp – a lot more manageable, though you will have to forgo that perfect bridal hair and makeup.

-Haunted Tutbury Castle Ruins, Burton-on-Trent, United Kingdom
+Haunted Ruins of Tutbury Castle - Burton-on-Trent, United Kingdom

-Known as one of the most haunted castles in the United Kingdom, Tutbury also has a fascinating past as one of the important royal castles in England’s history, with its guests including the likes of Henry IV, the Black Prince and Henry VIII.
+Known as one of the most haunted castles in the United Kingdom, Tutbury Castle also has a fascinating past as one of the important royal castles in England’s history, with its guests including the likes of Henry IV, the Black Prince and Henry VIII.
 It was also a prison for the tragic and romantic Mary Queen of Scots on four occasions.
 Its medieval ruins make a perfect spot for ghost hunters who want to get hitched – in fact, it regularly hosts ghost walks and a variety of other spooky events.
 If that’s your thing, you can even get married here in the “dead of night” with a special midnight ceremony held by torchlight in the grounds with the incredible backdrop of the floodlit Norman Castle ruins underneath the starry sky.

 Scott Island, Antarctica

-Burning Man Festival, Black Rock City, Nevada
+Burning Man Festival - Black Rock City, Nevada